SlybootsStudio/iqrpg.guide/faq.md

 ### How many actions should I buy?

 Up to you.
 It depends on how often you refresh actions.
-In an ideal world, you would have actions running 24/7.
+The more actions you run each day, the faster you will progress.

 Action potions exist — but not profitable for most people.